Skip to main content

 Who handles septic permits in Brazoria County?

-The Brazoria County Environmental Health Department, located at 111 East Locust Building A-29 in Angleton, handles all septic permits.
-Permit fees are $250 for single-family residential systems plus a $10 TCEQ fee.
+The Brazoria County Environmental Health Department, located right here in Angleton at 111 East Locust Building A-29, handles all OSSF permits.
+Permit fees are $210 for residential systems plus a $10 TCEQ fee.
 You'll need a site evaluation by a licensed evaluator or Professional Engineer before applying.
 Contact them at 979-864-1600 or visit their office for permit applications and questions.

 Ready to find an Angleton septic professional?
 Get free quotes from licensed Brazoria County providers